 Whether you’re heading off to Schoolies, enjoying the long uni holidays or just chilling at the beach, this summer is sure to be full of good times and plenty of road trips with mates.

 Whatever your destination, make sure you arrive there safely by following these simple tips:

-- Check that the car you’re travelling in is in good condition and has adequate safety measures in the unfortunate event you are involved in an accident;
+- If you’re travelling a long distance, get your car checked out by a mechanic first to make sure it’s in a good condition to avoid roadside breakdowns, and that your car has adequate safety measures in the unfortunate event you get in an accident;

 - Familiarise yourself with the local road rules, especially if you’re travelling interstate as these may differ;

 - Observe all rules and regulations, including those attached to your probationary licence such as zero blood alcohol levels and passenger restrictions;

 - Remember never to use your phone while driving;

 - If you and your friends plan on drinking, make sure you have a designated driver decided before you start drinking (draw straws if you need to) or organise alternative transport;

 - It’s illegal to drive with drugs in your system;